Vicsek model: Phenomenology

 This model shows a phase transition from a disordered motion to large-scale ordered motion.
 At large noise or low density, particles are on average not aligned, and they can be described as a disordered gas.
 At low noise and large density, particles are globally aligned and move in the same direction (collective motion).
 This state is interpreted as an ordered liquid.
-The transition between these two phases is not continuous, indeed the phase diagram of the system exhibits a first order phase transition with a microphase separation.
+The transition between these two phases is not continuous; indeed, the phase diagram of the system exhibits a first order phase transition with a microphase separation.
 In the co-existence region, finite-size liquid bands emerge in a gas environment and move along their transverse direction.
 Recently, a new phase has been discovered: a polar ordered Cross sea phase of density waves with inherently selected crossing angle.
 This spontaneous organization of particles epitomizes collective motion.

 Extensions

 Since its appearance in 1995 this model has been very popular within the physics community; many scientists have worked on and extended it.
 For example, one can extract several universality classes from simple symmetry arguments concerning the motion of the particles and their alignment.

-Moreover, in real systems, many parameters can be included in order to give a more realistic description, for example attraction and repulsion between agents (finite-size particles), chemotaxis (biological systems), memory, non-identical particles, the surrounding liquid.
+Moreover, in real systems, many parameters can be included in order to give a more realistic description: for example, attraction and repulsion between agents (finite-size particles), chemotaxis (biological systems), memory, non-identical particles and the surrounding liquid have been modelled.

 A simpler theory, the Active Ising model, has been developed to facilitate the analysis of the Vicsek model.